Ed Giddins: West Indies

 Giddins was named in the team to face West Indies in the opening game the five match series of 2000.
 England lost this game by an innings and 93 runs and Giddins' figures of 0–73, as well as his only international pair, meant he was subsequently dropped from the side.
 This was to be his last appearance for the national side.

 Controversies

-In 1996 Giddens tested positive for the cocaine after Sussex's championship match against Kent at Tunbridge Wells at the end of May, and a second test on the sample also proved positive.
+In 1996 Giddins tested positive for the cocaine after Sussex's championship match against Kent at Tunbridge Wells at the end of May, and a second test on the sample also proved positive.
 The discipline committee of the Test and County Cricket Board rejected Giddins's story that he had taken cocaine by mistake and banned him for 20 months for "[bringing] the game into disrepute".

-In 2004 Giddens was again banned for placing a bet in 2002 against Surrey, his county at the time, in a National League game against Northamptonshire.
+In 2004 Giddins was again banned for placing a bet in 2002 against Surrey, his county at the time, in a National League game against Northamptonshire.
 He pleaded not guilty but was given a 5-year ban from cricket.